antor44/livestream_video/README.md

 ### Some Notable Features:

 -   **Online Translation:** Translate transcriptions in real-time using either Google Translate or the high-quality Google Gemini API.
 -   **Context Control for AI:** Fine-tune Gemini translations with context levels (0-3) to balance between literal accuracy and creative, context-aware fluency.
+This can also be used to improve the transcription.
 -   **Text-to-Speech (TTS):** Read translated text aloud for a more immersive experience.
 -   **Save Session Transcripts:** Save the complete transcription and translation logs from the current session with a single click.
 -   **Subtitle Generation:** Automatically create `.srt` subtitle files from local media files.